MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-certificateuserids.md

 ## Supported patterns for certificate user IDs

 The values stored in **certificateUserIds** should be in the format described in the following table.
+The X509:<Mapping> prefixes are case-sensitive.

 |Certificate mapping Field | Examples of values in CertificateUserIds |
 |--------------------------|--------------------------------------|
 |PrincipalName | “X509:\<PN>bob@woodgrove.com” |